Faculty Profile

 I strive to bring my expertise into the classroom to give my students the interdisciplinary tools necessary to understand the social-ecological dimensions of some of the most critical environmental challenges in today’s world.
 I regularly offer these four courses:

-EST 361: History of the American Environmental Movement (Offered every Fall semester)
+EST 361: Diverse Histories of the American Environmental Movement (Offered every Fall semester)

 EST 690: International Environmental Policy Consultancy (Offered every Fall semester)